jgeraigery/SpotlightHelp/pages/ConnectAnalysisServices/analysisservices_drilldown_activity.md

 ## Connections page

 Investigate open connections on the server.

-### Connections grid

-Provides resource usage and activity information for current connections on the server.
+The **Connections** grid provides resource usage and activity information.

 ## Sessions page

 Investigate open sessions on the server.

-### Sessions grid

-Provides resource usage and activity information for current sessions on the server.
+The **Sessions** grid provides resource usage and activity information.

 ## Commands page

-Investigate Commands that are currently executing or last executed.

-### Commands grid

-Provides resource usage and activity information for currently executing or last executed commands on the server.
+Investigate the commands that are currently executing or last executed.
+The **Commands** grid provides resource usage and activity information for currently executing or last executed commands on the server.

 {% include links.html %}